dbetm/time-miller/README.md

 **Features**
 - Compute and display the time that has happened in Miller's planet since the premiered of the movie (in Earth) in days, minutes and seconds.
 - Compute the earth-days left for Miller to have had watch the movie.
+Idea by Conor - @ _HanTyumi.
 - Generate screenshot with a random quote from the movie.
 - Play the main soundtrack of the movie.
 - Content displayed in English (default) and Spanish.